home-assistant/developers.home-assistant/docs/frontend_data.md

 const changed = newVal !== oldVal;
 ```

-In order to see the data available in the `hass` object, run the following command in your browser's developer tools console when on your HomeAssistant frontend (this should *NOT* be used in production code and is only useful as a potential initial step to understand what properties are available in the `hass` object):
+In order to see the data available in the `hass` object, visit your HomeAssistant frontend in your favorite browser and open the browser's developer tools.
+On the elements panel, select the `<home-assistant>` element, or any other element that has the `hass` property, and then run the following command in the console panel:

 ```js
 $0.hass
 ```

+This method of reading the `hass` object should only be used as a reference.
+In order to interact with `hass` in your code, make sure it is passed to your code correctly.

 ## Data